vietanhduong/terraform-k3s/README.txt

         '--no-deploy' \
         'traefik' \
         ....
+* Note that when selecting the IP for LoadBalancer, select the IP of one of the worker nodes.
+DO NOT use the IP of the master node.
 * I'm using ingress-nginx.
 So you must provide an external IP by command below:

         $ helm upgrade --set service.externalIPs={YOUR_EXTERNAL_IP} ingress-nginx bitnami/nginx-ingress-controller -n ingress-nginx